Surgeons Remove 52 Kg Plastic from Ailing Cow's Stomach in Tamil Nadu

 Image credit: PTI/Reuters (Representational)

-Veterinarians in Tamil Nadu recently had their hands full of plastic after the fished out about 52 kg of the biodegradable substance out of the stomach of a cow.
+Veterinarians in Tamil Nadu recently had their hands full of plastic after they fished out about 52 kg of the non-biodegradable substance out of the stomach of a cow.

 It took surgeons of Tamil Nadu Veterinary and Animal Sciences University, Vepery, over five hours to clear out all the plastic from the cow's stomach.
 It had apparently ingested all of it while foraging.